faridanangs/IDMedrec/blockchain/README.md

 ### MCI.sol

-This interface defines the functions available for interacting with the IDMedRec smart contract.
+This interface defines the functions available for interacting with the IDMedRec smart contract or others smartcontract.

 ```solidity
 // SPDX-License-Identifier: MIT